Tien79/railroad-diagrams/readme.md

 - Define a grammar using a "functional representation"
 - Display the railroad diagrams of a grammar
-- Display an "alabnf" textual representation of this grammar
+- Display an EBNF textual representation of this grammar
 - validate expressions written for this grammar
 - tag associated tokens with corresponding grammar chunks